cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 is a **record**.
 In a database, this metadata is controlled, and therefore, well structured
-(see the Libary of Congress link above).
+(see the Library of Congress link above).
 As searchers, this basically means that there are pre-set fields that we can search in these databases and that